-Category: Volunteer Location: Barataria Basin Project Partners: LA Wildlife & Fisheries, NOAA Jean Lafitte Harbor, Barataria-Terrebonne Estuary
+Category: Volunteer Location: Barataria Basin Project Partners: LA Dept. of Wildlife & Fisheries (LDWF), National Oceanographic and Atmospheric Administration (NOAA) Jean Lafitte Harbor, Barataria-Terrebonne Estuary Foundation

-Foundation

 Background and Problem Addressed:

 Crab traps were introduced in Louisiana as early as 1948 and their use has become widely accepted over the years.
 Since the 1970s, trap landings have contributed over 99% of total blue crab landings.